-2. Impairment - financial assets
+B. Credit risk and impairment - financial assets

 IFRS 9 replaces the 'incurred credit loss' model in IAS 39 with a forward-looking 'expected credit loss' (ECL) model.
-This requires considerable judgement on how changes in economic factors affect ECLs, which will be determined on a probability-weighted basis.
+Following this model, a first assessment is made to determine whether the credit risk attached to each financial asset has significantly increased and a second assessment is made to determine the expected credit loss.
+This requires considerable judgement on how changes in economic factors affect ECLs.